What Does the Student Debt Relief Plan Mean for You?

 Will the Student Debt Relief Plan actually happen?

 Remember that there are still unknowns in this entire process.
 It is new, and there will be changes in details, but it is a step in the right direction for many of us who have student loans.
-Check in frequently with the Federal Student Aid website for updates.
+Now that the application is live, it’s a great idea to apply if you are eligible!
+Check in frequently with the Federal Student Aid website for additional updates.

 About the Author